jsummers/imageworsener/readme.txt

     "zip"
     "lzw"
     "jpeg"
+    "rle"
    The MIFF format supports "zip" (the default) and "none".
+   The BMP format supports "rle" and "none" (the default).
    For all other formats, this option currently has no effect.

  -interlace
    Write an interlaced PNG image, or a progressive JPEG image.